CHOICE: Benchmarking the Remote Sensing Capabilities of Large Vision-Language Models: Conclusion and Future Work

 In this work, we introduce CHOICE, the first benchmark for systematically and objectively evaluating the remote sensing capabilities of VLMs.
 Through CHOICE, we assessed 24 mainstream general-domain VLMs and RSVLMs across hierarchical capability dimensions.
-Our multi-dimensional analysis reveals the strengths and limitations of these VLMs, providing insights to enhance their effectiveness in remote sensing applications.
+Our multi-dimensional and objective analysis reveals the strengths and limitations of these VLMs, providing insights to enhance their effectiveness in remote sensing applications.

-\textbf{Limitations.} First, in pixel-level RES task, most VLMs currently lack the ability to handle such problems effectively.
+Currently, there are also certain limitations of our benchmark.
+First, in the pixel-level RES task, most VLMs currently lack the ability to handle such problems effectively.
 As VLMs continue to evolve, we plan to continuously update the evaluation results of the latest models.
 Second, we tend to incorporate more multi-source data in future work, such as SAR and multi-spectral data.
-Third, it is evident that current benchmark cannot fully meet the demand of comprehensiveness.
+Third, it is evident that the current benchmark cannot fully meet the demand for comprehensiveness.
+For example, tasks for evaluating urban heat island effect and vegetation health monitoring are absent.
 Therefore, we will frequently update the benchmark to incorporate a wider variety of related tasks.
-We do not foresee obvious undesirable social impacts at this moment.